TheCode2017/Transfer-market-analysis-Soccer-/README.md

 2.The number of players bought by a club.

-Then I converted the pandas dataframe to a Spark dataframe which enabled me run complex SQL queries on the data.FOr example I was able to return a list of transfers made within a specific date range by a club or set of clubs as shown in the output.
+Then I converted the pandas dataframe to a Spark dataframe which enabled me to run complex SQL queries on the data.For example I was able to return a list of transfers made within a specific date range by a club or set of clubs as shown in the output.

+Then I was able to explore the data further and extract out information such as the number of players sold and bought by each club involved in the transfer market.

+I have learnt a lot about SPARK,BeautifulSoup,MS-Excel by doing this pet project.Keep learning everyday!